novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 ------

 Steps for installing OpenCV 3.1.0 with extra modules (OpenCV contrib).
-OpenCV will be compiled with support for OpenCL, CUDA and MKL.
+OpenCV will be compiled with support for OpenCL and CUDA.

 Downloading OpenCV: [7](http://opencv.org/downloads.html)